 - In addition to gains from changes in the metal's prices, these bonds earn interest (coupon) income.

 - SGBs are tradable on stock exchanges within a fortnight of the issuance on a date as notified by the RBI.
-This means that even if you fail to participate in this issue, you can purchase it or bonds from previous issues from NSE or BSE through a registered stockbroker from subscribers who wish to sell them.
+This means that even if you fail to participate in the current issue, you can purchase them or bonds from previous issues on NSE or BSE through a registered stockbroker from subscribers who wish to sell them.
 Similarly, one can also exit by selling the bonds at the exchanges before maturity.

 If you wish to add these to your portfolio and diversify your investments, you need to understand how gains made from these are taxed.

 What are the tax implications on Sovereign Gold Bonds at various stages?